 What do you call more than one?

 If you have one, you have a Berghia Nudibranch.
 If you have two or more, you have Nudibranchs

 The Berghia Nudibranch is a specialized predator that only eats Aiptasia anemones.
-Which is exactly why they are popularly added to our tanks as a natural way to control aiptasia.
+This is exactly why they are popularly added to our tanks as a natural way to control aiptasia.

-The two sites specializing in selling berghia nudibranchs recommend no less than 6 per tank (in any size tank) and otherwise approximately 1 for every 10-12 gallons of aquarium volume.
-The rationale for this is that if you hope to eliminate aiptasia from your tank, the berghia will need to find each other to: gang up on each individual anemone (that’s how the hunt and take down an anemone) and they will need to find each other to mate and reproduce.
+The two sites specializing in selling Berghia nudibranchs recommend no less than 6 per tank (in any size tank) and otherwise approximately 1 for every 10-12 gallons of aquarium volume.
+The rationale for this is that if you hope to eliminate aiptasia from your tank, the invertebrates will need to find each other to gang up on each individual anemone (that’s how they hunt and take down an anemone) and they will need to find each other to mate and reproduce.
 The original population is likely insufficient to eradicate the anemone pests, but it is when you have established future generations of the sea slug that you will reach a level where elimination can be obtained.

-If you don’t order enough berghia, they could starve or get eaten (by shrimp, crabs, wrasses, etc.) before they reach a population size suitable to complete the task.
+If you don’t order enough, they could starve or get eaten (by shrimp, crabs, wrasses, etc.) before they reach a population size suitable to complete the task.

 Behavior and tank mates